How to setup Content Delivery API with Entra ID (formerly Azure AD) and OpenIDConnect

 For more information: https://learn.microsoft.com/en-us/entra/identity-platform/v2-oauth-ropc#authorization-request

 5. In this case, we will use the id_token to authenticate.
-Decode the token we can see that has 3 roles
+Decode the token, we can see that it has 3 roles

 6. Try to get the content again with the Bearer token and the content should return now

-Thanks for reading.
-If you have any questions or problems, please send a request to support@optimizely.com and cc my email address anhtuan.hoang@optimizely.com
+If you have any questions or problems, please send feedback to support@optimizely.com and cc my email address anhtuan.hoang@optimizely.com